|Bluebell- Ms McLoughlin||Daffodil- Ms Hogg|

 This year the children will be working hard to make good progress through our curriculum.
 They will learn how to work more independently and how to apply their core skills across the curriculum.

 At the beginning of the autumn term, we will be invaded by aliens!
 This will inspire all areas of our curriculum as we help the aliens adapt to life here in London.
-After half term we study the great fire of London and start preparing for our end of term Nativity with a trip to Southwark Cathedral.
+After half term we study the great fire of London which will be enhanced with a visit to the Fire Station.
+We will also start preparing for our end of term Nativity!

-Throughout the year, we will visit Southwark Park to help our learning across the curriculum, especially in science, geography and literacy.
+Throughout the year, we will visit Southwark Park to help our learning across the curriculum, especially in science, geography and English.

 Both classes will work with a specialist music teacher.
 This is an excellent opportunity for them to develop their musical understanding and ability.